fpagliughi/sockpp/README.md

 Since a `socket` can not be copied, the only choice would be to move the socket to a function like this.

-It is a common pattern, especially in client applications, to have one thread to read from a socket and another thread to write to the socket.
-In this case the underlying socket handle can be considered thread safe (one read thread and one write thread).
-But even in this scenario, a `sockpp::socket` object is still not thread-safe due especially to the cached error value.
-The write thread might see an error that happened on the read thread and visa versa.

-The solution for this case is to use the `socket::clone()` method to make a copy of the socket.
-This will use the system's `dup()` function or similar create another socket with a duplicated copy of the socket handle.
-This has the added benefit that each copy of the socket can maintain an independent lifetime.
-The underlying socket will not be closed until both objects go out of scope.

-    sockpp::tcp_connector conn({host, port});

-    auto cloneRes = conn.clone();
-    if (!cloneRes)
-        report_error(cloneRes.error_message());
-    std::thread rdThr(read_thread_func, cloneRes.release());

-The `socket::shutdown()` method can be used to communicate the intent to close the socket from one of these objects to the other without needing another thread signaling mechanism.

 See the [tcpechomt.cpp](https://github.com/fpagliughi/sockpp/blob/master/examples/tcp/tcpechomt.cpp) example.